bamsrud01/java-challenges/README.md

 ### 09. Printer
   - This challenge follows the lesson on encapsulation
-  - The goal is to use encapsulation techniques to build a model of Printer classes
+  - The goal is to use encapsulation techniques to build a model of Printer classes.

+### 10. Cars
+  - This challenge follows the lesson on polymorphism
+  - Different types of car subclasses use the same methods to return different values